ypinhsuan/tp/docs/UserGuide.md

 Other examples:
 * `list-student c\3` <br>
-  Lists all students in 3rd class.
+  Lists all students in the 3rd class.

 #### Editing a class : `edit-class`